-In Genesis 3:15, God made a statement that actually sums up the message of the entire Bible and provided hope to Adam and Eve and their descendents (us!): there was a way to be saved from the effects of sin.
+In Genesis 3:15, God made a statement that actually sums up the message of the entire Bible and provided hope to Adam and Eve and their descendants (us): there was a way to be saved from the effects of sin.
 This declaration summarizes the whole meaning of Christmas:

 And I will put enmity between you and the woman, and between your seed and her Seed; He shall bruise your head, And you shall bruise His heel.

-This is the message of the Baby born in Bethlehem.
+This is the message of the birth of Jesus in Bethlehem.
 It starts with the creation of a perfect world, and then, because of our sin in Adam, leads to our need of a Savior—which is why Jesus stepped into history 2,000 years ago.

 Today, we talk about “keeping Christ in Christmas,” but do we communicate clearly enough about why this is so important?
-If we discount the story of creation, we remove the need for Christmas.
+If we discount the account of creation, we remove the significance of Christmas.
 And sadly, generations of young people are being educated in schools and by the media with evolutionary ideas about our origins.
 The erosion of Christianity in society is directly linked to the attack on the history of Genesis and the increasing indoctrination in a false history: that man is a result of millions of years of evolutionary processes.